meetkabeershah/meetkabeershah.github.io/about.md

 [nistencorp@gmail.com](mailto:nistencorp@gmail.com)

 <p class="casual">
-Please note that all trademarks and links are owned by their respective owners.
+Please note that all 3rd party trademarks and links are owned by their respective owners.
 </p>